MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteGetByPathPage.md

 All pages in the site are returned (with pagination).
 Sort alphabetically by name in ascending order.
 The following table lists the available subtypes.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgGroupSiteGetByPathPage](/powershell/module/Microsoft.Graph.Sites/Get-MgGroupSiteGetByPathPage?view=graph-powershell-1.0)

 ## SYNTAX